-- A9.1.1 The Academic Appeals Procedure applies to all assessment points in the postgraduate research student journey: Research Programme Approval; transfer; Annual Assessment of Progress and examination. - A9.1.2 Details of the Academic Appeals Procedure, and how it relates to the postgraduate research student experience are set out in the Assessment Handbook for Taught Programmes.
+- A9.1.1 The Academic Appeals Procedure applies to all assessment points in the postgraduate research student journey: Research Programme Approval; Transfer; Annual Assessment of Progress, and Examination. - A9.1.2 Details of the Academic Appeals Procedure, and how it relates to the postgraduate research student experience are set out on the Student Hub .